CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 ## 7. User stories

   + As a Journal Taker I want to create a new Journal Page to organize my thoughts and notes.
   + As a Journal Taker I want to modify an existing Journal Page to expand it or make corrections.
   + As a Journal Taker I want to Upload images to a Journal Page to provide context to my notes.
   + As a Journal Taker I want to link a calender day to a Journal Page to add context to my notes.
   + As a Guest I want to view a Journal page that was shared with me to respond to the sharer.

-1. As a Journal taker, I want this app to allow a customizable work space.
+  + As a Journal Taker I want to customize my workspace so my Journal pages can be personalized.

-2. As a journal taker, I want this app to allow easy photo integration.
+  + As a Journal taker, I want to share my journals with my friends and family to include them in my activities.

-3. As a journal taker, I want this app to allow me to share my journals with my friends and family.
+  + As a Journal User I want to be able to login to my account from other devices so that I can access my entries and create new ones.

-4. As a Journal User I want to be able to login to my account from other devices so that I can access my entries and create new ones.
+  + As a Journal Taker I want each journal page to highlight places that I visited that day so that I can recall events that I might not otherwise journal about.

-5. As a user I want each journal page to highlight places that I visited that day so that I can recall events that I might not otherwise journal about.
+  + As a Journal Taker I want each journal page to highlight key news stories of the day so that I can recall world events that may have influenced my day.

-6. As a user I want each journal page to highlight key news stories of the day so that I can recall world events that may have influenced my day.
+  + As a Journal Taker I want to save my Journal Pages so I can review them later.

 ## 8. Trello